Amenacliff/Amenacliff/README.md

 ### Hi there 👋

-I am Cliff, a Full Stack Software Wngineer with 7 years of programming experience, I use Javascript and Typscript, Golang, Rust and Solidity for Web3 Projects along with it's frameworks to build full stack apps for mobile and for web, I'm also interested in Designing, and Implementing Large scale distributed systems
+I am Cliff, a Full Stack Software Engineer with 7 years of programming experience, I use Javascript and Typscript, Golang, Rust and Solidity for Web3 Projects along with it's frameworks to build full stack apps for mobile and for web, I'm also interested in Designing, and Implementing Large scale distributed systems

 I am also exploring event driven & Reactive systems across different tech stacks and infastructure